Hyesan: Area

 Around the 1940s, this city included the nearby Paektu Mountains.
 However, due to several changes, the area of this city was reduced, and now it only includes the nearby Yalu River.

 Due to the division between the two Koreas, Hyesan is also claimed by South Korea, following the boundaries of 1940s, not the one used by North Korea.
 Therefore, according to South Korea, Hyesan still includes the nearby Paektu Mountains.

-South Korea has a conflict with the People's Republic of China because of the Paekdu Mountains.
+South Korea has a conflict with the People's Republic of China because of the Paektu Mountains.
 The mountain is actually divided in two: the south parts are ruled by North Korea while the north parts are ruled by the PRC.
 However, South Korea still claims the northern parts.
 It is not officially claimed, but on maps printed by South Korea, it is de facto claimed.
 The People's Republic of China claims the entire mountain.

 History

 Originally a village in Goguryeo, and Balhae, it was lost to the Jurchen (Manchu) tribes after the fall of Balhae in 982.
 Recaptured in the 3rd year of King Gongmin (1391) of Goryeo from the Jurchens during the anarchy following the fall of Yuan dynasty, its permanent garrison was established by King Sejong of Joseon in 1430s.
-The Joseon military fortress and settlement named Haesanjin and is the forerunner of the modern city and its name.
+The Joseon military fortress and settlement named Hyesanjin and is the forerunner of the modern city and its name.

-During the Korean war, Hyesan was the northernmost limit of US Army's advance. the 15th Infantry Regiment of the 7th Infantry Division reached the Yalu River at Hyesan on November 21, 1950, before the Chinese intervention.
+During the Korean war, Hyesan was the northernmost limit of US Army's advance, when the 15th Infantry Regiment of the 7th Infantry Division reached the Yalu River at Hyesan on November 21, 1950 before the Chinese intervention.

 The city was a main border trafficking town between North Korea and China throughout late 20th century and early 21st century.
 Kim Jong Un conducted its first full lockdown in November 2020 during the Covid-19 crisis, and has since increased the border security to prevent illegal cross-border traffic between North Korea and China.